Luigi-Sbriz/i-d-identity/draft-sbriz-identity-trust-system.md

          Figure 1: Abstract Authorization Flow - Asymmetrical Case

 Figure 2 shows a use case describing the components necessary to enable the identity authentication process in a symmetrical way that can operate in different digital ecosystems.
 A SVG image is available [here](https://github.com/Luigi-Sbriz/identity/images/2_Symmetric-depiction.svg).
 The new scenario depicts two different ecosystems, one for the resource owner and the other for the service provider.
 This means there MUST be two different identity providers interacting with each other to ensure the authentication process.
+Review the links.

                       ┌───────────┐        ┌───────────┐
                       │Identity   │        │Identity   │